-Part I: A Description of Classes at Kundalini Yoga in Detroit; a three part blog
+Part I: A Description of Classes at Kundalini Yoga in Detroit; a five (was three!) part blog

 Class: Kundalini Yoga